 Ong Namo Guru Dev Namo is the opening mantra that rings out across the Kundalini class.

 Dressed in white sitting cross-legged on a sheepskin, a turbaned teacher leads the chant.
 The mantra is used to connect with the universal wisdom within and also to the energy of teachers past, present and future.
 The mantra translates to “I bow to the wisdom of the divine teacher within”.
 In recent years Kundalini Yoga has begun to attract a large celebrity following.
-Madonna, Courtney Love, David Duchovny, and Rosanna Arquette – all of them have taken Kundalini yoga classes.
+Madonna, Courtney Love, David Duchovny, and Rosanna Arquette – all of them have taken classes.
 A stream of a-list actresses practicing include Jennifer Aniston and Melanie Griffith, with Andie McDowell crediting her youthful appearance to Kundalini yoga.
 With the angelic voice of Kundalini Yogi Snatam Kaur often heard in a class it’s not surprising Oprah Winfrey is a fan of the divine Kundalini music and chants.
-Humanitarian and ambassador of LOVE himself, Mr Russell Brand is a dedicated practitioner of Kundalini Yoga and often shares demos on youtube and social mEDIA.
+Humanitarian and ambassador of LOVE himself, Mr Russell Brand is a dedicated practitioner of Kundalini Yoga and often shares demos on youtube and social media.

-Kundalini yoga also known as the “Yoga of Awareness” and when practiced we are unlocking the powerhouse of energy that is lying dormant at the base of our spine.
+Kundalini yoga is also known as the “Yoga of Awareness”.
+When practiced we are unlocking the powerhouse of energy that is lying dormant at the base of our spine.
 Kundalini Yoga is a technology of angles, timings, subtle movements, meditation, mantra and breathwork, which together become the “KEY” to unlocking and harnessing this energy.
 Its practice gives us the opportunity to connect with and open up to our infinite potential.
 It is often illustrated in diagrams as a coiled serpent resting just below the base chakra.
 Each class is focused on awakening your Kundalini energy safely and carefully rising this energy up through the chakras which enables us to gently clear mental, physical, emotional and psychic blockages.
 As you learn to connect to a higher consciousness the technology of this yoga helps clear Karma and balances our physical and energetic systems.

 It’s very different to a mainstream Yoga Class